troywu/sudoku/README.md

 the sudoku in the airline magazine.
 Not only was that irritating on its own, but the dude was writing in the damn magazine.
 Dude, that's not cool.
-Anyway, it irritated me enough to make me wonder if I could write a program to solve all sudoku puzzles (or at least some very large subset of them) before he could solve just the one.
+Anyway, it irritated me enough to make me wonder if I could write a program to solve all sudoku puzzles (or at least some very large subset of them) before:

+1) we landed, and
+2) before he could solve just the one.

+He quit the puzzle (*dude*) before I finished, but he knew what I was doing, and was irritated when he saw my program solved it.
+I asked the stewardess for some more newspapers or magazines, and it solved those, too.

 *\[I don't remember which flight or even which airline, but the puzzle below is the one printed in that magazine.\]*